ktravers/ktravers.github.io/_posts/2020-03-14-building-git.md

 - What's a commit "name"?
 How is it different from the oid?
   - Answer: it's a "revision" string (but now I'm not sure what that is)
 - In what scenario would you want to use `--no-ff`?
+  - You still want the change reflected in the commit history
+  - Makes it easier to revert change, since you have a merge commit you can revert
+  - Personal preference
 - "...you might be wondering why we don't just use the Merge::Resolve class which effectively does the same tree-diff and migration work.
 The answer is that, in order to handle merge conflicts, that class is about to get a lot more complicated."
   - Why not go down that path then show the refactoring work?
   - Sometimes the author does this; sometimes he doesn't.
 Interested in how he decides.